Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 The dried seafood and mushrooms

 Soak the dried shitake mushroom until soft.
-The time required depends on the size and thickness of the mushroom, but generally at least takes one hour.
+The time required depends on the size and thickness of the mushroom, but generally takes at least one hour.
 Soaking the mushrooms in hot water can shorten the time to rehydrate them.
-When the mushrooms are soft, remove the stem, and cut the mushroom cap into small dice.
+When the mushrooms are soft, remove the stem and cut the mushroom cap into small dice.

 Other ingredients